UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_04.md

 think about what we would want to visualize and why.

-Since the data reaches all the way back to the 1800s, it would be really interesting to plot how the world population have been growing up until today.
+Since the data reaches all the way back to the 1800s, it would be really interesting to plot how the world population has been growing up until today.
 We could use a line plot for this as we learned in the first module.

-If we drew this visualization out on paper, we would draw a a single line that was increasing from the 1800s up until today as the population increased.
+If we drew this visualization out on paper, we would draw a single line that was increasing from the 1800s up until today as the population increased.

 But how do you think the population was increasing during this period, quickly or slowly?
-And was it as the same rate all the time?
+And was it at the same rate all the time?
 Draw this out on paper yourself so that it is clear what you expect the plot before going to the next slide.